 This is the best, simple and from-scratch recipe for ground venison tacos.
 Simple to make and no packets of seasoning from the store needed!

 Taco night is always received well.
 What’s not to love about making your own little handheld morsel of meat and toppings, right?
-And, I love it because it’s fast to make, easy to use fresh & healthy ingredients (sometimes I use butter or bib lettuce instead of a tortilla), the baby is obsessed with taco meat, and the flavor of venison actually shines when paired with taco seasoning.
+And, I love it because it’s fast to make, easy to use fresh & healthy ingredients (sometimes I use butter or bib lettuce instead of a tortilla), my family is obsessed with taco meat, and the flavor of venison actually shines when paired with taco seasoning.
 That’s why I also make these burrito bowls ALL of the time, too.

 One of the requests I get most often is recipes for ground venison or deer meat.
 It seems that many families get most of their deer meat made into ground meat after a harvest.
 And, I can’t say I blame them.
 As much as I would caution against getting ALL meat made into ground (seriously save the ribs, buy my cookbook and made those short ribs!!), it’s so convenient and cost-effective because you can stop buying red meat from the store.